fisx-suite/fis3-parser-babel6/README.md

 });
 ```

-By default, the babel helper api used information is saved to `file.extras.babelHelpers`, all files babel helper api used information is cached to `fis.babelHelpers`.
-If you using `babel-plugin-external-helpers plugin` plugin, you can lookup the used information from file `extras` or `fis.babelHelpers`.
+By default, the babel helper api used information is saved to `file.extras.babelHelpers`.
+If you using `babel-plugin-external-helpers plugin` plugin, you can lookup the used information from file `extras` property.

 ### Options